ClickHouse/ClickHouse/docs/en/sql-reference/functions/uuid-functions.md

 In case the counter overflows, the timestamp field is incremented by 1 and the counter is reset to a random new start value.

 This function behaves like [generateUUIDv7](#generateUUIDv7) but gives no guarantee on counter monotony across different simultaneous requests.
-Monotonocity within one timestamp is guaranteed only within the same thread calling this function to generate UUIDs.
+Monotonicity within one timestamp is guaranteed only within the same thread calling this function to generate UUIDs.

 ```
  0                   1                   2                   3